-The red grape variety comes from the Iberian Peninsula.
+The red grape variety originates from the Iberian Peninsula.
 Synonyms grouped alphabetically by country are Pedral Noir (France); Alvarinho Tinto, Cainho dos Milagres, Cainho Espanhol, Dozal, Padral, Pardal, Pégudo, Perna de Perdiz (Portugal); Castelão, Pedrol, Verdejo Colorado (Spain).
-It must not be confused with the Baga, Periquita (Castelão Francês) or Rufete varieties, despite the fact that synonyms or morphological similarities appear to indicate this.
-According to DNA analyses, the variety Verdejo Colorado, which was formerly considered independent, is identical.
+It must not be confused with the varieties Baga, Periquita (Castelão Francês) or Rufete, despite seemingly suggestive synonyms or morphological similarities.
+According to DNA analyses, the Verdejo Colorado variety, which used to be considered independent, is identical.
 It is not a colour mutation of the white variety Verdejo.
-However, the exact parentage (parenthood) is unknown.
-The late maturing vine produces colourful, low-alcohol red wines for mostly blends.
-In Portugal, it is represented on 4 hectares in the area of Rios do Minho, where it is permitted in red Vinho Verde.
-In Spain, it is cultivated in Galicia, where it is authorised in the Rías Baixas area, on 76 hectares.
-In 2016, a total of 80 hectares of vineyards were registered, with a decreasing trend (Kym Anderson).
+However, the exact parentage is unknown.
+The late-ripening vine produces colourful, low-alcohol red wines for mostly blends.
+In Portugal, it is present on 4 hectares in the Minho area, where it is permitted in the red Vinho Verde.
+In Spain, it is cultivated on 76 hectares in Galicia, where it is authorised in the Rías Baixas area.
+In 2016, a total of 80 hectares of vines were recorded with a decreasing trend (Kym Anderson).

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen